vladislavbailovic/mage/README.md

 - Has includes
 - Has macros
 - Macros are recursive _in definition_
+- Macros can call shell commands in macro definitions
 - Has tasks
 - Tasks have dependencies on other tasks or files
 - Tasks cannot be redefined